CleverCloud/clever-components/docs/adr/adr-0001-why-do-we-wrap-button-clicks.md

 kind: '📌 Architecture Decision Records'
 ---

-# ADR 0001: Why do we wrap `<button>` clicks in a custom event `cc-button:click`?
+# ADR 0001: Why do we wrap `<button>` clicks in a custom event `cc-click`?

 🗓️ 2019-10-01 · ✍️ Hubert Sablonnière

-This ADR tries to explain why we moved from just letting native clicks bubble to a custom event named `cc-button:click`.
+This ADR tries to explain why we moved from just letting native clicks bubble to a custom event named `cc-click`.

 ## Context?